CraftyFella/axonIq-framework-micronaut/README.md

 ## Deciders

-I can think of two options for the decider pattern with Axon and Micronaut:
+I can think of 3 options for the decider pattern with Axon and Micronaut:

 ### Option 1: Just use an evolve method for events